 The planning process must involve everyone who is committed to taking action.
 This may take time.
 Person centred plans should focus on the goals that the person has for making life better now and in the future.
 Actions and strategies should then be developed on how to support the person in achieving these goals for daily life and for the future.

 Are members of the planning team committed to recruiting community people who will help in achieving the person's goals?

-Find out: Check what action has been taken to recruit community people.
+Find out: Check out who has been helping the person to achieve their goals.